Insufficient Credit for Approval

 • Cons:

-• Could lead to paying more interest over time
+• This could lead to paying more interest over time

-• Requires a good credit score for favorable terms
+• Requires a good credit score for favourable terms

 Loan Types